Press

 July 19, 2009

 Valarie D’Elia invites viewers of her popular TV feature “Travel with Val” to “travel the world without leaving your beach chair” with five summer reading picks in a segment filmed at Idlewild Books.
+Val has also taken several of our Italian classes.

 USA Today